jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 A: You don't use honey with the dates.

-Q: No, not how much butter, excuse me?
+Q: No, how much butter?
+Excuse me.

 A: I'll use, if I'm having this much date, I'll add that much cheese and that much butter.